Paragard Copper IUD: All You Need to Know about It

 Users of ParaGard are protected against pregnancy for an extended period, yet continue to have the flexibility to have the IUD removed if desired.

 ParaGard requires consultation and a prescription from your doctor.
-During this consult, ask your doctor any questions you may have about Paragard, and whether this IUD is best for you.
+During a consultation, ask your doctor any questions you may have about Paragard, and whether this IUD choice is the best one for you.

 Once you receive your prescription, you can make an appointment with the appropriate medical professional to have the device inserted.